CHANDANARAJUMJ/CHANDANARAJUMJ/README.md

-# Hii!
-Welcome I'm Chandana Raju M J
+<h1 align="center">Hii!
+Welcome I'm Chandana Raju M J</h1>

-###                               Motivated and curious graduate with a strong interest in technology and problem-solving
+###Motivated and curious graduate with a strong interest in technology and problem-solving